pizza3/react-gui-controller/README.md

 ##### required props

--  `options` - In the option prop we need to proved an array of options.
+-  `options` - In the options prop we need to proved an array of options.
 -  `path` - The state data object key, this will eventually going to be the initial value.

 ```js